natashajoann/Portfolio/_drafts/the-fastest-and-lest-stressful-way-to-troublshoot.md

   just won't do anything at all!
 Before you panic, click the button below.
 featured_image:
 author: Natasha Joann
-date: 2021-01-22 10:22:58
+date: 2021-01-28 11:06:48
 ---

 Two weeks ago, while working on a client website, I refreshed a newly updated page and lo and behold, it was all gone.
-No, sorry it was still there but all of my styling was gone.
-But weirdly enough, my styling commands were still working on half of the site, the other half was a mess.
-A week later, I refreshed yet another client page to see absolutely no content on the page\!
-I knew there was content on that page but for some reason it just wouldn't show up\!
-Shit happens.&nbsp;
+Actually, it *was* still there but all of my styling was gone.
+Weirdly enough, my styling commands were still working on half of the site, while the other half was a total mess.
+A week later, I refreshed yet another client page to see absolutely ***no*** content on the page\!
+I knew there was content on that page but for some reason it just wouldn't show up\!&nbsp;

 &nbsp;

 When I was first starting out on my dev journey, moments like these would bring me close to tears.
-I would try anything and everything to get my code to work again, typing in random commands or deleting whole page and starting again from scratch.
-This is NOT the answer\!
-Troubleshooting is a pain but it absolutely doesn't mean you should give up on your code…or on yourself (anyone else considered quitting and taking on an 'easier' job?)&nbsp;
+I would try anything and everything to get my code to work again, typing in random commands or deleting whole pages and starting again from scratch.
+To say I was endlessly frustrated is an understatement.
+So when you feel like you're going in circles, you want to pull your hair out, your client will likely murder you, or like you've tried every trick in the book to no avail, take a few minutes and try these tricks because I PROMISE you'll be able to figure it out much more efficiently and quickly if you do.&nbsp;

 &nbsp;

-So when you feel like you're going in circles, you want to pull your hair out, your client will likely murder you, or like you've tried every trick in the book to no avail, take a few minutes and try these tricks because I PROMISE you, you'll be able to figure it out much more efficiently and quickly if you do.&nbsp;

 &nbsp;

-1\.
+## 1\.
 Make a List

 &nbsp;

 Two weeks ago, when I temporarily broke my client's website, my non-dev girlfriend told me to just "figure out what you did wrong."
 So.
 Helpful.

+&nbsp;

-But that got me thinking, if I could track the changes\* I made, it could make it easier for me to narrow in on certain sections of code and hopefully, find the problem faster.
+But that got me thinking, if I could track the changes\* I made, it could make it easier for me to narrow in on certain sections of code and hopefully find the problem faster.
 When I got to the third item on the list, I remembered I had just written in a new media query and maybe, just MAYBE, I had forgotten to add in an extra bracket at the end.
 Ou MAMA\!
 That was it\!
-I ran to my computer, jumped into my code, and just as I thought, added in the missing bracket.&nbsp;
+I ran to my computer, jumped into my code, and just as I thought, no bracket. \*cue the huge sigh of relief\*

-&nbsp;

-\*cue the huge sigh of relief\*

 &nbsp;